 COCO CHANEL AND PARFUM N°5

 Released on the 5th of May in 1921, Parfum No. 5 was the first among Coco Chanel’s (Gabrielle in real life) creations.
-She chose number 5 as she believed it was associated with her luck.
+She believes number 5 is her lucky number, thus the name of her iconic perfume.
 Unlike Gucci, Coco’s life is relatively more difficult as she was born in a poorhouse, with her mother working as a laundry woman and her father, a street vendor.
-When her mother died, she was sent to an orphanage until she was 18.
+She stayed in an orphanage following the death of her mother.
+She had to remain under their care until she was 18.
 Despite the disheartening turn of events, this place played a significant role in her career because it was during her stay that she learned how to sew.

 She is one of my biggest inspirations; I try to incorporate her strong feminine ideas in both my personal life and my brand.
 As a woman whose world revolves around fashion and the application of positive thinking, these two icons leave a strong influence in my life.
 Both Gucci and Chanel’s works remind me to always adapt to the ever-evolving demands of our lives.